Iowa Security Deposit Returns and Deductions

 Can the Landlord Charge for Nail Holes in Iowa?

-Landlords can charge a tenant for nail holes if they damage the walls in a way that is not a result of ordinary enjoyment of the rental unit.
+Iowa landlords can charge a tenant for nail holes if they damage the walls in a way that doesn’t demonstrate an ordinary and reasonable level of care.

 Tenants have the right to use the walls within their unit in a reasonable way.
 This includes inserting small nails or thumbtacks to hang posters or pictures.

-However, large holes from drilling, multiple nail holes, large nail holes, and holes made for hanging heavier things may be considered damage and thus, chargeable to the tenant.
+However, large holes from drilling, multiple nail holes, large nail holes, and holes made for hanging heavier things may be considered damage, and thus chargeable to the tenant.

 Can the Landlord Charge a Cleaning Fee in Iowa?

-Landlords in Iowa can chargea cleaning fee if tenants cause damage that requires cleaning such as wine stains.
+Landlords in Iowa can charge a cleaning fee if tenants cause damage that requires cleaning such as wine stains.
 Landlords cannot charge routine cleaning fees, like steam cleaning the carpet after every tenancy.

 Can the Landlord Charge for Painting in Iowa?

-• Causes damage beyond normal wear and tear
+• Damage to the paint beyond normal wear and tear

-Normal wear includes:
+Normal paint wear includes:

 • Minor scrapes from daily use